Monday September 17 - Hilton UF Conference Center - Gainesville, Florida

 Metamorphosis: Composting Organically

-Learn about the process of composting organically, methods for creating compost, types of farm-scale equipment used, managing a compost system, the beneficial uses of compost, application methods, and much more from experienced organic farmer and self-professed ‘composting missionary’
+Learn about the process of composting organically, methods for creating compost, types of farm-scale equipment used, managing a compost system, the beneficial uses of compost, application methods, and much more from experienced organic farmer and self-professed ‘composting missionary’, Herman Holley of Turkey Hill Farm as well as Sundiata Ameh-El founder of Compost Community in Tallahassee !

 5 Steps to a food justice farm